 If you buy alcohol to sell from a UK wholesaler, you’ll need to check that they are AWRS registered.
 Failure to register, or to check your suppliers, can be a civil and/or criminal offence.

 Applications are made on-line via the Government website.
-After you have applied, HMRC will inspect your premises to confirm that you and your business meet Fit and Proper criteria.
+After you have applied, HMRC will request various documents and will inspect your premises to confirm that you and your business meet Fit and Proper criteria.
 You may only get a few days' notice.
-It is hence essential to prepare well in advance.
-Pro-Leagle have a proven track-record of helping customers prepare effectively for AWRS registration.
+It is hence essential to prepare the required documents in advance of making your application.
+Pro-Leagle have a proven track-record of helping customers prepare effectively for applications for AWRS approval.

 Your VAT number and company registration number (if you have one).